berops/claudie/docs/troubleshooting/troubleshooting.md

 ### Locked state

-In case you are already in the directory with all TF files, run the following command (learn [more](https://stackoverflow.com/questions/65595852/terraform-statefile-is-locked-how-do-i-unlock-it)):
+In case you are already in the directory with all TF files, run the following command:

 ```
 terraform force-unlock <lock-id>
 ```

+The `lock-id` is generally show in the error message.